jschott515/ostep-projects/README.md

 # Projects for an Operating Systems Class

-Working through the projects for the textbook [OS: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)
+Working through the projects for the textbook [OS: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/).
+Originally forked from [remzi-arpacidusseau/ostep-projects](https://github.com/remzi-arpacidusseau/ostep-projects).

 ## Progress
 The following list contains completed projects and a summary of the changes made.
 Refer to **Prerequisites** and the project README for instructions on testing the code.